-We hope that you and your children have had a very enjoyable Easter break, and we would like to welcome everyone back for the Summer Term.
-As expected, the children have settled back in well after an exciting break and have continued well with their learning.
+We hope that you and your children have had a very enjoyable Summer break, and we would like to welcome everyone back to the start of a new school year.

 Year 3 have had an exciting delivery.
 We have received 5 caterpillars in a pot, to look after.
 We are keeping a close watch, and doing lots of research to find out all about caring for them.